 Every six months, as a minimum, you will have your Personal Education Plan review, which will give you the opportunity to discuss anything you're unsure about or ask for some additional support.
 This can range from financial queries to home life.
 You will also be given educational targets set by your tutor and social worker to help you achieve.

-If there is anything that you feel is a barrier to your learning or you have any concerns, then please come and speak to us by contacting your campus Welfare Officer.
-You can reach us by telephone on 01934 411 476 or by dropping into the Pastoral Suite at Knightstone Campus.
+If there is anything that you feel is a barrier to your learning or you have any concerns, then please come and speak to your Welfare and Retention Officer.

 We look forward to meeting you and hope you enjoy your time here at Weston College.